modabas/ModCaches/docs/OrleansClusterCache.md

 - `VolatileCacheGrain<TValue>` or `VolatileCacheGrain<TValue, TStoreArgs>` for storing data in memory,
 - `PersistentCacheGrain<TValue>` or `PersistentCacheGrain<TValue, TStoreArgs>` for storing data in memory and also persisting it as grain state.

-> **Note:** Read-Through cache grains require the implementation of `CreateFromStoreAsync` method to create cache entries when they are missing or expired.
-> Write-Through cache grains require the implementation of `WriteToStoreAsync` and `DeleteFromStoreAsync` methods to handle write operations.
-> The default implementations of these methods throw `NotImplementedException`.
+> **Note:** Persistent cache is not same as Write-Through cache.
+Persistent cache grains can implement any caching strategy while persisting the cached data as grain state.
+This enables cache data to survive grain deactivations and server restarts.

 The following example implements the Read-Through cache pattern by creating a marker interface `IWeatherForecastCacheGrain` first and then creating an implementation of abstract `VolatileCacheGrain<TValue, TStoreArgs>` class, overriding the `CreateFromStoreAsync` method and inheriting marker interface: